Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 This authenticated command, along with `invite_claimer_step`, is the main route used to establish a secure channel between both peers.

 It is used by the greeter to submit the data for a given step.
 The step is identified by:
-- the author of the command (being the greeter)
-- the invitation token
+- the provided attempt id
 - the type of the submitted step data

 For the step data to be accepted, it has to pass the following checks: